We know our customers have questions, so we have compiled a list of the questions we get asked most frequently.

 What is durometer?

-Durometer is a measurement of the material's hardness and is measured with a sharp point being pressed into the material where the reading is noted on a dial gauge.
+Durometer is a measurement of the material’s hardness and is measured with a device which is pressed against the profile’s surface, resulting in a dial guage reading.
 The most common reading is based on a 15-second delay.
 Common scales are Shore A for flexible materials and Shore D for rigid compounds.

 What is a dual durometer or co-extrusion?